 With photographer Ken Collins, he published In Their Company: Portraits of American Playwrights (Umbrage Editions, 2006), which won an Independent Publisher Book Awards Silver Medal; his own stage writing has been produced regionally and locally, including most recently this summer at the City Theatre of Independence’s Original Playwrights Festival, where his play The Impressionists won the award for Best Script.
-He currently serves as Artistic Director for the Midwest Dramatists Center, a regional playwright incubator based in Kansas City.
+He also served as the original Artistic Director for the Midwest Dramatists Center, a regional playwright incubator based in Kansas City.

 After nearly 12 years living and writing in New York City, Victor returned to his hometown of Kansas City, where he lives with his wife and their two young children.
 In 2011, he founded The Vital Word and, as Chief Editorial Officer, has helped find the right words for an array of nonprofit, corporate, and individual clients.
 His words can also be seen—and heard—via the local and national media outlets to which he regularly contributes, his efforts as senior editor at KCMetropolis, his language-related posts as a founding contributor to Book Riot, and his regular commentary on NPR affiliate KCUR-FM, for which he has received multiple awards from the Kansas City Press Club.